Pi Session Manager

 • cargo clippy -D warnings for linting (enforced in CI)

-• All public functions return Result<T, String>
+• Public functions return Result<T, String>

 • Document public functions with /// comments